-Good journalism needs honest facts and, honestly, even more than most of this website, this page is “in progress” with a few incomplete or unexplained links, and a mixture of content that I have been gradually moving to separate pages on specific radio genres, such as science fiction, western, and suspense series; but I’ve removed this page’s password protection to demonstrate what’s going on here “behind the curtain” to anyone adventurous enough to follow the link to this page.
+Good journalism needs honest facts and, honestly, even more than most of this website, this page is “in progress” with a few incomplete or unexplained links, and a mixture of content that I have been gradually moving to separate pages on specific radio genres, such as detective, real-life, science fiction, western, and suspense series.

 The most obvious “adventure” series with reporters in prominent roles are Superman, with Clark Kent, Lois Lane and the whole Daily Planet crew, and The Green Hornet, with publisher Britt Reid and the staff of The Daily Sentinel.

 However, other adventure heroes sometimes had “reporter” friends or were involved in plotlines that included reporters, including one of the most famous, “The Shadow.”

 For example, in the episode “Murders In Wax” (July 24, 1938) Margo Lane pretended to be a Globe reporter to interview a suspect.
 In “The Society of the Living Dead” (Jan.
 23, 1938), she posed as a sympathetic reporter to interview the daughter of a missing man and suspected suicide.
 The episode also used reporters’ newspaper and radio stories to further the plot.